MuhtasimTanmoy/notebook/Language/Rust.md

 - locks provide safe wrapper around aliased or shared pointer
 - Learning curve is borrow checking
 - Rust Clippy
+- Runtime programs - stuffs that your programming language puts that you dont write

 ```rust

 #[cfg(foo)]

 // in toml define one

 ```

 **Build System**